nabla-ml/nabla/docs/api/transforms/jacrev.md

     allow_int: Optional, bool.
 Whether to allow differentiating with respect to integer valued inputs.
 Currently ignored.

-Returns:
+## Returns

-    A function with the same arguments as `func`, that evaluates the Jacobian of `func` using reverse-mode automatic differentiation.
+A function with the same arguments as `func`, that evaluates the Jacobian of
+    `func` using reverse-mode automatic differentiation.
 If `has_aux` is True then a pair of (jacobian, auxiliary_data) is returned.